How much are printers for offices?

 What’s the difference between laser and inkjet printers?

 On a very basic level, inkjet and laser printers differ in terms of what they use to pigment the paper: laser printers use toner, whilst inkjet printers use ink.

 As well as the pigment, the method of pigmentation differs between inkjet and laser printers.
 Inkjet printers work like a pen to paper: wet ink is applied to the paper via a fine, needle-like point.
 This takes time to dry, and can bleed on low-quality paper.

 Laser printers use toner, which is bonded to the paper via a process of photoelectronics, so the colour becomes fused with the paper.
 This means that toner does not require a drying time, and isn’t likely to smudge.
 However, as discussed above, laser printers are much more expensive to both buy and run.

 Should I buy or lease a business printer?

-If you need a printer but can’t quite afford the high upfront costs, why not consider leasing a printer instead of buying one?
+If you need a printer but can’t quite afford the high upfront costs, why not consider leasing your printer instead of buying it?
 Leasing is considered a more affordable alternative to purchasing a printer – find out more in the Startups article on printer leasing.